5. Running QC and BrainSuite Dashboard¶

 Stages include DASHBOARD, which indicates that the BrainSuite BIDS App will launch the real-time monitoring.

-is the converted Singularity BrainSuite BIDS App image.
+where bids_brainsuite_v23a.simg is the path and name of the converted Singularity BrainSuite BIDS App image.

-5.3.
-Running real-time QC and BrainSuite Dashboard with an existing web server¶
+7.3.
+Running real-time QC and BrainSuite Dashboard with an existing web server

 If your institution has a running web server and you would like to serve using this web server, you do not need to expose ports or start a local web server.
 Instead, all you need to do is to set the path to the QC output directory (where the snapshot PNG files will be stored).
 Also, this QC output directory must be where the web server will be serving from.

-5.3.1.
-Explain running a separate instance to monitor real-time¶
+7.3.1.
+Run a separate instance to monitor real-time

 As a reminder, to run QC and BrainSuite Dashboard along with your processing for real-time updates, you will need to launch a separate instance of the BrainSuite BIDS App image.